 Journal Entry for Sales Returns or Return Inwards

 Sometimes due to various reasons goods sold by a company may be returned by the respective buyer(s).
-This may happen due to several different reasons, in business terminology, this action is termed as Sales returns or return inwards.
+This may happen due to several different reasons, in business terminology, this action is termed a sales return or return inwards.
 Journal entry for sales returns or return inwards is explained further in this article.

 Journal Entry for Sales Returns or Return inwards (in Credit)